RingBFT: Resilient Consensus over Sharded Ring Topology: System Model

 {\bf \em Cross-Shard Transactions.} Each shard $\Shard{S} \in \Shards{}$ can receive a {\em single-shard} or {cross-shard} transaction.
 A single-shard transaction for $\Shard{S}$ leads to {\em intra-shard} communication, that is, all the messages necessary to order this transaction are exchanged among the replicas of $\Shard{S}$.
 On the other hand, a cross-shard transaction requires access to data from a subset of shards (henceforth we use the abbreviation \CST{} to refer to a cross-shard transaction).
 We denote this subset of shards as $\Involved{}$ where $\Involved \subseteq \Shards$, and refer to it as {\em involved shards}.
 Each \CST{} can be termed as {\em simple} or {\em complex}.
 A simple \CST{} is a collection of fragments where each shard can independently run consensus and execute its fragment.
 On the other hand, a complex \CST{} includes dependencies, that is, an involved shard may require access to data from other involved shards to execute its fragment.

-{\bf \em Deterministic Transactions.} We define a deterministic transaction as the transaction for which the data-items it will read/write are known prior to the start of the consensus~\cite{calvin,slog}.
+{\bf \em Deterministic Transactions.} We define a deterministic transaction as the transaction for which the data-items it will read/write are known prior to the start of the consensus~\cite{calvin,qstore}.
 Given a deterministic transaction, a replica can determine which data-items accessed by this transaction are present in its shard.

-{\bf \em Ring Order.} We assumes shards in set $\Shards{}$ are {\em logically} arranged in a {\em ring topology}.
+{\bf \em Ring Order.} We assume shards in set $\Shards{}$ are {\em logically} arranged in a {\em ring topology}.
 In specific, each shard $\Shard{S} \in \Shards$ has a position in the ring, which we denote by $\ID{\Shard{S}}$, $1 \leq \ID{\Shard{S}} \leq \abs{\Shards}$. \RingBFT{} employs these identifiers to specify the flow of a \CST{} or {\bf \em ring order}.
 For instance, a simple ring policy can be that each \CST{} is processed by the involved shards in the increasing order of their identifiers. \RingBFT{} can also adopt other complex permutations of these identifiers for determining the flow across the ring.

 {\bf \em Authenticated Communication.} We assume that each message exchanged among clients and replicas is \emph{authenticated}.
-Further, we assume that byzantine replicas are unable to impersonate non-faulty replicas.
+Further, we assume that Byzantine replicas are unable to impersonate non-faulty replicas.
 Notice that authenticated communication is a minimal requirement to deal with Byzantine behavior.
-For intra-shard communication, we employ cheap {\em message authentication codes} (\Name{MAC}s), while for cross-shard communication we employ digital signatures (\Name{DS}) to achieve authenticated communication. \Name{MAC}s are a form of symmetric cryptography where each pair of communicating nodes shares a {\em secret key}.
+For intra-shard communication, we employ cheap {\em message authentication codes} (\Name{MAC}s), while for cross-shard communication we employ digital signatures (\Name{DS}) to achieve authenticated communication. \Name{MAC}s facilitate symmetric cryptography by requiring each pair of communicating nodes to share a {\em secret key}.
 We expect non-faulty replicas to keep their {\em secret keys} hidden. \Name{DS} follow asymmetric cryptography.
 In specific, prior to signing a message, each replica generates a pair of {\em public-key} and {\em private-key}.
 The signer keeps the private-key hidden and uses it to sign a message.
 Each receiver authenticates the message using the corresponding public-key.
+Although \Name{MAC}s are cheaper than \Name{DS}, they cannot guarantee {\em non-repudiation}.
+We require non-repudiation property during cross-shard communication as it helps to prove that the message communicated was sent by the sender and the message's contents were not fabricated.

 In the rest of this manuscript, if a message $m$ is signed by a replica $\Replica{r}$ using \Name{DS}, we represent it as $\SignMessage{m}{\Replica{r}}$ to explicitly identify replica $\Replica{r}$.
 Otherwise, we assume that the message employs \Name{MAC}.